 At the time of the March 2016 site visit by the CECorps engineering team and EJCW, each house in Santa Teresa had on display a Monterey County sign stating that the water was not suitable for drinking.
 Nitrate concentrations have only slightly exceeded the state MCL of 10 mg/L (as NO3-N) (with highest levels shown as 10.6 mg/L in 2012 and 2016), though annual monitoring data since 1989 indicates an upward trend.
-Community members have also expressed concern regarding diminishing groundwater levels in nearby wells and the reliability of their well's future pumping capacity.
+During the extended drought period, one survey respondent expressed concern regarding diminishing groundwater levels in nearby wells and the reliability of their well's future pumping capacity.
 In 2015, supplemental water was delivered to the community's on-site storage tank by a private trucking service to augment water capacity.
-Potable water is available for bulk purchase and delivery by a private water tanker through an arrangement with the City of Soledad.
+Potable water is available for bulk purchase and delivery by a private water tanker through an arrangement with the City of Soledad in the event of a temporary water supply emergency.